 So, it’s also worth looking at your local planning portal before you discount a plot as just dirt.

 If the owner of the empty home has died, the process can become more complex.
 If Probate has been granted, you can purchase a copy of the Will or Probate document.
 Using the Will, you should be able to find details of the Executors and a list of which heirs inherited each item.

 Of course, if the will is disputed or the heirs do not come forward, the property can sit ‘in limbo’ while the identity of the new owner is being established.

 Buying a property in Probate can be a double edge sword.
 On one hand, you may be able to buy at a discount.
 However, you could find yourself in the midst of a family disagreement which drags on.

-Start with a few old school methods.
+When you have these in place, then try a few old school methods to find who owns an empty property.
 Put notes through doors, talk to neighbours, and even incentive friends with free meals or cash.

 In addition to all of these low tech methods, talk with your local council, estate agents and auction houses.